processing/p5.js/contributor_docs/contributing_documentation.md

 Documentation is essential for new learners and experienced programmers alike.
 It helps make our community inclusive by extending a friendly hand to those who are less familiar with p5.js.
-It also helps us find the bugs and issues with the code itself, because we test and try things out as we document.
+It also helps us finding the bugs and issues with the code itself, because we test and try things out as we document.

-There are several ways to contribute to documentation:
+There are several ways to contribute to documentation section:

 ## ☝️ Open issues
 If you're just getting started, one really helpful way you can contribute is by opening issues for documentation needs.
 If you notice a typo, a missing or broken example, or a function description that is confusing, [open an issue for it](https://github.com/processing/p5.js/issues)!
 Please include a link to the page that needs fixing so we can find it easily.